apache/shenyu-website/content/en/projects/soul/sign-plugin/index.md

 * The signature plugin will filter requests after 5 minutes by default

-## If the authentication fails, will return code 401, message may change.
+* If the authentication fails, will return code 401, message may change.

 ```json
 "code":401,"message":"sign is not pass,Please check you sign algorithm!","data":null}
 ```

-## Extension of Signature Authentication Algorithm
+## Extension

 * Please refer to: [dev-sign](../custom-sign-algorithm).